EmilyMabie/WeeklyAccomplishments/README.md

 18 | Designed job-aids and infographics to train staff on company policy implementation.
 Project managed and re-oriented project teams to timelines and priorities after holiday break.
 19 | Created an internal guide for informational modalities.
 Authored and updated sections of the curriculum handbook.
 Researched and compiled information on Articulation Agreements.
 Designed multiple infographics and job aids for company-wide support.
 20 | Interviewed potential Instructional Designer candidates.
 Scripted and published an entire training course for authoring Impactful Group Activities.
 21 | Scripted, recorded, edited, and published training videos on competency-based education.
 Revised learning modules on the LMS.
+Established project management of two additional projects (total: 5).
 22 | Developed guidelines for group activities.
 Audited existing content for best practices and company standards.
 23 |